All Episodes

 So here we have elements of conservative media.

-Now this is very problematic.
+And this is very problematic.

-Looking to make the same points liberals make.
+Thinking the same way liberals think, looking to make the same points liberals make.

-There is no war on women and Donald Trump is not an officer, commanding general, or grunt private in said non-existent war.
+There is no war on women, and Donald Trump is not an officer commanding general or grunt private in said non-existent war.

-Thinking the way the left does and advancing the premise.
+But here comes conservative media reviving this whole narrative, thinking the way the left does and advancing the premise.

 I want to go back just to try to illustrate this point.

-This was January 19th, 2012 in Charleston, South Carolina.
+This was January 19th, 2012, in Charleston, South Carolina.

-It was a Republican primary debate, John King, the moderator for CNN.
+John King, the moderator for CNN.

 Mr. Speaker, I want to start with that this evening.